 Content is generally suitable for ages 12 and up.
 However, there are certain things to watch out for:

-- Violence – Violence is limited to a ‘slapstick’ or cartoon humour.
-However, players can be electrocuted by a plug or die in a kitchen fire or get crushed in a fold-down bed among other deaths.
+Violence is limited to a ‘slapstick’ or cartoon humour.
+However, characters can be electrocuted by a plug, die in a kitchen fire or get crushed in a fold-down bed among other deaths.
 Therefore, it may be unsuitable for very young children.

-- In-app purchasing – If your credit card information is saved on your Origin account that you use to play The Sims 4, it can be very easy to purchase expansion packs, game packs, stuff packs and kits without always needing to confirm purchase details.
+If your credit card information is saved on your EA app or other account you use to play The Sims 4, it is very easy to purchase expansion packs, game packs, stuff packs and kits without always needing to confirm purchase details.
 Make sure to set spending limits and controls where possible.

 Other Sims games

 Since its creation, The Sims has had four instalments of the game, five spin-offs and two mobile versions.
 Many are still available and played by fans of The Sims and have similar content warnings to The Sims 4.

 Although some diehard fans still play The Sims and The Sims 2, it’s the third instalment that competes more with The Sims 4.
 When The Sims 4 came out, many didn’t like the limitations, so stayed with The Sims 3.
 It is available for purchase on Steam, and SimPoints are available for additional purchase.
 These points buy additional items for the game.